 Can humor help defuse a relationship disagreement – or an outright argument?
 Or does it just make everything worse?
 As it turns out, humor CAN help – IF it’s used appropriately.
 Find out just how to use humor – and what never to do – during a disagreement.

-Can humor help during an argument with your spouse?
+What do you think: Can humor help during a disagreement with your spouse?

 Otherwise, you feel as if you’ll both explode.

 The last thing you might think is appropriate at this moment just might be the thing that gets you through to the other side!

 Yep, humor might be just the thing you need right now – IF it’s appropriate to the situation.

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..

 What is The Role of Humor in Romantic Relationships?